Motivation is Defined by Psychologists as the Driving Force Behind Human Behavior

 Developed by Edward Deci and Richard Ryan, this theory emphasizes three fundamental psychological needs:

-When these needs are satisfied, individuals experience greater intrinsic motivation and psychological well-being And that's really what it comes down to.
-That's the whole idea..
+When these needs are satisfied, individuals experience greater intrinsic motivation and psychological well-being It's one of those things that adds up..

 Expectancy Theory